 Whether tenants have any recourse against their landlord when foreclosure hits depends on the type of tenancy, and the intentions of the new owner.

-Tenants whose rented homes were the subject of a foreclosure almost always lost their leases before federal law, signed in 2009, changed the rules.
-Under current law, leases survive a foreclosure; the tenants can't be evicted unless the new owner intends to occupy the home -- in which case the lease can be terminated with 90 days' notice.
-Month-to-month tenants, who were always subject to termination upon proper notice, can now be terminated after a foreclosure with 90 days' notice.
+Also, most states have enacted similar legislation.
+In these states, leases do survive a foreclosure.
+The tenants can't be evicted unless the new owner intends to occupy the home—in which case the lease can be terminated with proper notice.
+Month-to-month tenants, who were always subject to termination upon proper notice, can be terminated after a foreclosure with the requisite notice.

 Even if the lease or rental agreement can be terminated with the notice above, the new owner of the property must still follow state eviction procedures in order to remove a tenant from the rental unit.
 (To learn more about eviction procedures, read How Evictions Work: What Renters Need to Know.)

-If a tenant can prove that the original landlord failed to disclose that a foreclosure was imminent, amounting to fraud, the tenant can sue the landlord for monetary damages -- the cost to the tenant of moving and any increased rent.
+If a tenant can prove that the original landlord failed to disclose that a foreclosure was imminent, amounting to fraud, the tenant can sue the landlord for monetary damages—the cost to the tenant of moving and any increased rent.
 (To learn how to sue for damages in small claims court, see Nolo's Small Claims Court area.)
 However, the tenant would still have to move out of the rental unit, which is not an ideal situation for most tenants.

-Landlords are under a duty to disclose material information that any tenant would want to know when considering whether to sign a lease.
+All landlords are under a duty to disclose material information that any tenant would want to know when considering whether to sign a lease.
 Is the possibility of foreclosure something that the landlord should have disclosed to any prospective tenant?
 The more likely it was that foreclosure would happen (for example, the landlord has already received notice of foreclosure), the more likely it is that the landlord should have disclosed the possibility of foreclosure.

 On the flip side, if the landlord is merely worrying about a remote possibility that he won't be able to meet his mortgage, the landlord's duty to disclose this worry decreases (as well as his risk of a charge of fraud if he doesn't disclose it).
-We're dealing with a bit of a sliding scale here -- at the time the lease is signed, the more certain it is that the bank will foreclose, the higher the landlord's duty is to disclose the possibility of foreclosure during the lease term.
+We're dealing with a bit of a sliding scale here—at the time the lease is signed, the more certain it is that the bank will foreclose, the higher the landlord's duty is to disclose the possibility of foreclosure during the lease term.